CurrencyDev/my-cool-non-gate-keeped-stuff-for-roblox/README.md

 AntiWSManager goes to serverscriptservice, the local scripts go to StarterPlayerScripts, IncidentRecorder (yes, it actually records incidents/robang incidents) goes into replicated storage.

+Add whitelisted people in the manager, FOLLOW THE FORMAT!!!!!
+Or else it'll break, and you won't be able to use the AdminViewer!
+And if you break it too bad, the system won't work at all!

 Should be easy enough!
 Earthquake controller is coming soon.
 And it will come with a custom ATOM LightBulb script that flickers the lights based on the earthquake!